jonaslu/sider/README.md

 load(dumpBasePath, snapshotStoreFolder, config)
 ```
 This is where files gets imported into sider.
-The engine will know about any coversion that
+The engine will know about any conversion that
 needs to be done and should probably do some
 basic sanity checking on the given files
 or folders (such as the files having the